 - The OYO Team

-Boyko is a Swim Canada NCCP level 2 trained coach who has been coaching for over 20 years and with many years of Assistant and Head Coach experience.
+Boyko has been coaching swimmers of all ages for 20 years.
 He has competed as a swimmer and pentathlete at both National and International levels and has a formal education in Teaching and Sports Education.
 Boyko is OYO’s Head Coach He directly mentors all coaches and has oversight of all groups to ensure great technique starts early.
 Boyko coaches the Elite group.

 Passionate certified swim coach (NCCP level 1) in charge of Red groups.
 She has been in OYO Swim Club since January 2015.
 Norma was a competitive swimmer at National level, having the honour on representing Mexico National team in different international events.
 She was also a Professional Triathlete, representing Mexico in 2 Worldchampionships and 1 World Cup.
 Her wide experience in swimming and coaching allows her to build strong bondings with our swimmers.